tariqksoliman/BML-Traffic-Model/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;And so on...
 &nbsp;&nbsp;&nbsp;Cars only move if their future spot is vacant
 &nbsp;&nbsp;&nbsp;Cars of their type only move all at once

-### TODO:
-Use WebGL shaders instead of straight canvas.